Presidential Graduate Research Fellowship

 3. Baccalaureate and post-bacc (if applicable) GPA and other observable indicators of academic achievement

-4. Additional evidence of merit, including awards, achievements, departmental recommendation, as provided in the nomination
+4. Additional evidence of merit, including awards, achievements, departmental recommendation, as shown in the nominee's CV and provided in the nomination

 Important Reminder